 |Self Assessment Guide v2.1||Rancher v2.1.x||Hardening Guide v2.1||Kubernetes v1.11||Benchmark 1.3.0|

 Third-party Penetration Test Reports

 Rancher periodically hires third parties to perform security audits and penetration tests of the Rancher 2.x software stack.
 The environments under test follow the Rancher provided hardening guides at the time of the testing.
 Results are posted when the third party has also verified fixes classified MEDIUM or above.

 Rancher CVEs and Resolutions

 Rancher is committed to informing the community of security issues in our products.
-Rancher will publish CVEs (Common Vulnerabilities and Exposures) for issues we have resolved.
+For the list of CVEs (Common Vulnerabilities and Exposures) for issues we have resolved, refer to this page.